 DESCRIPTION

+Using low-dose x-rays of two different energy levels, whole body dual x-ray absorptiometry (DXA) measures lean tissue mass and total and regional body fat, as well as bone density.
 Measurements of body composition have been used to study how lean body mass and body fat change during health and disease.
-This has provided a research tool to study the metabolic effects of aging, obesity and various wasting conditions such as occurs with acquired immune deficiency syndrome (AIDS) or post-bariatric surgery.
-DEXA is based in part on assumptions regarding the distribution of different body compartments and their density, and relies on formulas to convert the measured parameter into an estimate of body composition.
-This technique also introduces variation based on how the underlying assumptions and formulas apply to different populations of subjects such as different age groups, ethnicities, or underlying conditions.
+This has provided a research tool to study the metabolic effects of aging, obesity, and various wasting conditions such as occurs with acquired immune deficiency syndrome (AIDS) or post-bariatric surgery.

 POLICY